Pauwlus/Energy-saving-with-Shelly/README.md

 # Use energy smartly and cheaply with Shelly

-Just forked, still working on it
+Just forked, just start working on it

 - [Smart and cheap heating with Shelly](#smart-and-cheap-heating-with-shelly)
   - [Script Overview](#script-overview)